uwcartlab/webmapping/Chapter08/readme.md

     };

 This selects the HTML `<body>` element from the DOM and returns it to the variable `container`.
 Notice that there is <ins>_no_</ins> semicolon after the `.select()` method.
 This is intentional, as we will be chaining more methods to it momentarily.
-D3 utilizes method chaining to an even greater extent.
+D3 utilizes method chaining to an even greater extent than we used with vanilla javascript.

 At this stage, if you were to issue the statement `console.log(container)`, you would see a nested array with the `body` as the only element (Figure 1.1).